Reviewing Vislink Technologies (VISL) and The Competition

 Summary

-Vislink Technologies competitors beat Vislink Technologies on 9 of the 10 factors compared.
+Vislink Technologies peers beat Vislink Technologies on 9 of the 10 factors compared.

 Vislink Technologies, Inc. engages in the design, manufacture, and deployment of end-to-end live video communications solutions worldwide.
 The company designs, develops, and distributes TV news and broadcast microwave video systems under the IMT brand for broadcast, sports/entertainment/education, public safety, and defense markets, as well as provides engineering, integration, installation and commissioning services.
 It also designs and manufactures airborne products, amplifiers, antennas, cellular and wireless camera systems, encoders/decoders, microwave point to point, on-boards, receivers, satellite communication products, transmitters, and associated amplifier items under the Vislink brand to broadcasters, network owners and station groups, sports and live broadcasters, hosted service providers, and defense agencies and organizations, as well as metropolitan, regional, and national law enforcement agencies.
 The company was formerly known as xG Technology, Inc. and changed its name to Vislink Technologies, Inc. in February 2019.
 Vislink Technologies, Inc. was founded in 2002 and is based in Hackettstown, New Jersy.